bhoomijn/PyVoiceAI/README.md

 * Python automation
 * Human–computer interaction

-The architecture is intentionally simple so that new capabilities can be added without making the core project unnecessarily complex.
+The project focuses on keeping the core implementation simple while providing a foundation for future voice-assistant capabilities.

 ---